Swizec/react-d3-workshop/src/pages/6-react-d3.md

 }
 ```

 We create a grouping element to fulfill React's one child per component requirement, then render 20 swatches in a loop.
-Each gets a color from this.colors and a width and x from this.width.
+Each gets a color from this.colors and a `width` and `x` from `this.width`.

 After inserting into the DOM with ReactDOM, we get a series of 20 colorful rectangles.